kaminiwalunj/AI-102-AIEngineer/Instructions/18-object-detection.md

     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *training* resource, and the project ID for the object detection project you created previously.
+    Open the configuration file and update the configuration values it contains to reflect the endpoint and key for your Custom Vision *training* resource, and the project ID for the object classification project you created previously.
 Save your changes.

 7. In the **train-detector** folder, open **tagged-images.json** and examine the JSON it contains.
 The JSON defines a list of images, each containing one or more tagged regions.
 Each tagged region includes a tag name, and the top and left coordinates and width and height dimensions of the bounding box containing the tagged object.